darekkay/static-marks/README.md

 If multiple files are provided to `static-marks`, they will become selectable via a menu.

+## Using Static Marks with Gitlab Pages

+You can leverage [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) to host your Static Marks instance.
+Check out the [example repository](https://gitlab.com/darekkay/static-marks-gitlab-ci) and a [live demo](https://darekkay.gitlab.io/static-marks-gitlab-ci).

+1. [Create](https://gitlab.com/projects/new) a new GitLab repository.
+2. Include the example [.gitlab-ci.yml](docs/examples/ci/.gitlab-ci.yml) file in the root directory.
+3. Add all your bookmark `*.yml` files in a `bookmarks` directory.

+After every push to the `master` branch, your Static Marks page will be rebuilt.
+By default, it will be available at `https://<USERNAME>.gitlab.io/<PROJECTNAME>`.

 ## Development and Contribution

 The frontend part of Static Mark is maintained in [another repository](https://github.com/darekkay/static-marks-app), where a template file (`_template.html`) is being generated.
 This approach makes it possible to include the whole application and user-defined bookmarks in a single HTML file.